kaijagahm/kaijagahm/README.md

 - :bird:  My blog, which covers mostly R-related topics, has recently migrated from its old location at [woodpeckR](https://thewoodpeckr.wordpress.com/) to [a page on my personal site](https://kaijagahm.netlify.app/blog.html).
 The old woodpeckR site is still valid, though!

+- :handshake: I volunteer as a mentor in the R For Data Science community [Slack workspace](r4ds.io/join), where I hold weekly "office hours".
+I also answer questions over at [RStudio Community](https://community.rstudio.com/u/kaijabean/activity/replies).

-- ❓  Ask me about birds, frogs, data viz, and the [tidyverse](https://www.tidyverse.org/) :milky_way:
+- ❓  Ask me about birds, frogs, and the [tidyverse](https://www.tidyverse.org/) :milky_way:

 - 📫  How to reach me: I love getting emails at (kaija.gahm@aya.yale.edu).
 Twitter DMs are also great (@kaija_bean).